triplee12/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - convert number from base 10 to base 16
 - encrypt and decrypt text using the rot13 encryption
 - prints every other line from the input, starting with the first line
+- adds the two numbers stored in the environment variables WATER and STIR and prints the result